nwherman1724/socialapi/README.md

   ## :blue_book: Description

 This app is the back-end api for a social network.
 It utilizes Mongoose, Express.js, and Node.js.
-THis is a CRUD application.
+This is a CRUD application.
 The routes can be check on Insomnia.

   ## :bookmark_tabs: Table of Contents